emoffee/UdacityBehaviourCloning/writeup_report.md

 ####1.
 Model arcthiecture

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128
+My model consists of 5 convolution neural network with various filter sizes and depths.

 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.